-Rhubarb Crumb Pie is bursting with fresh rhubarb.
+Rhubarb Crumb Pie is abundant with with fresh rhubarb.
 The filling has a tart-sweet flavor and beautiful pink color.
 The pie is finished with a crumb topping made with brown sugar and oats.

 There’s a reason rhubarb is called the “pie plant”.
 Because it makes the best pies!!
-Although it’s almost impossible to choose a favorite pie (because all the pies are awesome) if I had to choose, rhubarb would certainly be in the running.
+Although it’s almost impossible to choose a favorite pie (because all the pies are awesome) if I had to choose, Classic Rhubarb Pie would certainly be in the running.

 On that note, since we can’t have too many rhubarb pie recipes, today I’ll share this lovely recipe for Rhubarb Crumb Pie.
 The crunchy, oaty topping is the perfect texture and flavor with the sweet/tart filling.